moqmar/mulog/README.md

 # A tiny CLI logging library.

+A lightweight, worry-free and colourful logging module for console applications which supports logging to STDOUT/STDERR and a JSON file.

 Built for intuitive usage and a neat and helpful look in the terminal.

 ![](https://static.mo-mar.de/mulog.png)